YangMaier/open-steeldart-automation/README.md

 Is it really necessary to use more than one camera when the software solution is sophisticated and mature enough?

 There are multiple goals i want to complete during the Bachelor's Thesis:
-- [ ] Create a minimal working solution with OpenCV and Python with uncalibrated webcams
+- [ ] Create a minimal working solution with OpenCV and Python with a uncalibrated webcam
 - [ ] Calibrate the cameras via the standardized size of the dartboard
 - [ ] Implement a depths promotion network to generate test data for a Conditional Random Field (CRF)
 - [ ] Train a CRF to predict scores based on darts that still fly